- U.S. Admissions Eligibility

 Professional Certificate Programs

-Georgetown University’s authorization to admit online students in many states is pursuant to its membership in the State Authorization Reciprocity Agreement (SARA).
-A list of current SARA member states is available here.
+Georgetown University’s authorization to admit online students in many states is pursuant to its membership in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Please visit the NC-SARA website for a list of current SARA member states.

 Georgetown University does not currently accept applications or enrollment requests for online programs from non-U.S. citizens who are residents of the following countries: